kevintruong/til/Signals,-Part-2:-Pending-Signals-and-Signal-Masks.md

 From the Linux man page of sigprocmask,
 ```
-SIG_BLOCK The  set  of blocked signals is the union of the current set and the set argument.
+SIG_BLOCK: The set of blocked signals is the union of the current set and the set argument.
-SIG_UNBLOCK
-              The signals in set are removed from the current set of blocked  signals.
+SIG_UNBLOCK: The signals in set are removed from the current set of blocked signals.
 It is permissible to attempt to unblock a signal which is not blocked.
-SIG_SETMASK
-              The set of blocked signals is set to the argument set.
+SIG_SETMASK: The set of blocked signals is set to the argument set.

 ```
 The sigset type behaves as a bitmap, except functions are used rather than explicitly setting and unsetting bits using & and |.